 With its richly multicultural local community, Edgware is so much more than simply the ‘end of the line’.
-The neighbourhood is home to thriving Jewish, Turkish, Caribbean and Indian communities, and each demographic has left its own imprint upon the local geography.
+It is home to thriving Jewish, Turkish, Caribbean and Indian communities, and each demographic has left its own imprint upon the local geography.
 Edgware’s main thoroughfare offers foodies the opportunity to sample a diverse array of culinary delights all along the same road, from kosher bakeries to Indian curry houses and everything beyond and in between.

-As Edgware is sandwiched between neighbouring Stanmore and Mill Hill, meaning that both the Northern and Jubilee lines are easily accessible.
+Edgware is sandwiched between neighbouring Stanmore and Mill Hill, meaning that both the Northern and Jubilee lines are easily accessible.
 As such, residents benefit from a level of commuter flexibility that is unprecedented elsewhere in suburban London.

 Edgware is connected to the underground network via Burnt Oak and Edgware Underground Station, which are both served by the Northern line.
 It takes around 30 minutes to reach King’s Cross St Pancras, and the City can be reached within 45 minutes.
 Stanmore Station is a 10 minute bus journey away from Station Road, and from here the West End can be reached within half an hour on the Jubilee line.